|← Chapter 9·

 No man is an Iland, intire of it selfe; every man is a peece of the Continent, a part of the maine; if a Clod bee washed away by the Sea, Europe is the lesse, as well as if a Promontorie were, as well as if a Mannor of thy friends or of thine owne were; any mans death diminishes me, because I am involved in Mankinde; And therefore never send to know for whom the bell tolls; It tolls for thee.— Donne (1623, 98)

 But Donne is telling only half the story here.
 Due to the operational closure of autopoiesis and autonomous agency, every human is an island.
-Yet human selfhood develops only through dialogue with others, and is necessarily grounded in the organic selfhood common to all animals, who live and grow by developing complex relationships with their environment.
+Yet human selfhood develops only through dialogue with others, and is necessarily grounded in the organic selfhood common to all animals, who live and grow by developing complex relationships with the ecosystems involving and evolving them.
 You and i and everyone are involved in humankind, and beyond that, in the biosphere – and even beyond the planet Earth, in the whole physical universe, since the heavier elements essential to our lives were forged in supernovae, those massive explosions which typically occur when a very large star reaches the end of its life cycle.
 A little current flows through every life because a big current flows through all, embracing all as Okeanos does in the Greek myth.
 Indeed, to mix a few religious metaphors, it's wheels within wheels all the way up and down every dharma.

 We can say that no man is an island because he is part of a community, yet the community itself is an island.
 Just as a cell defines itself by enclosing itself in a membrane, each species population in an ecosystem ‘is isolated by its behavior or chemistry so that its food and mineral flows are not entangled with those of other species’ (Odum 2007, 163).
 Likewise a social group can develop a cultural ‘membrane’ which insulates it from other groups.
 A dialect or cant can often serve as such a membrane, distinguishing the group from others even in the act of communication; for instance, the jargon of any specialized discipline is vital to its identity and authority.
 David Sloan Wilson, for one, argues that a social group can be considered as an organism if it has such a membrane.
 A scientific community is an island, to the extent that it is specialized; science then is not so much a continent as ‘an archipelago of disciplines’ (Wilson 2002, 151).